knightss27/rollup-plugin-mdsvex-pages/README.md

 A plugin to generate svelte files from markdown using MDsveX, and to write the routes for the docs using svelte-spa-router or sapper (coming soon).

+> Known bug: routes will not be re-calculated unless you re-run `npm run dev` or `npm run build` in your svelte project.

 ---
 # Setup